 Staff implemented what they learnt the very next day which helped them to see huge improvements in the children's concentration.

-Sensory Spectacle visited Dubai Autism Center in May.
+Sensory Spectacle visited Dubai Autism Centre in May.
 While there we visited the classes and sat in to see how they support each child's individual sensory needs alongside their education.

 Also Becky ran a sensory workshop with their therapists which focused more on making resources to aid their work.
 The workshop included sensory processing as well as a 'hands-on' part where the staff got involved in making some sensory toys.

 "A big ‘Thank You’ from the OT team for sharing your thoughts, ideas and information.
 The workshop was great and reignited the flame that the team have within them.
 Thank you also for bringing us laughter and leaving some goodies for the therapists to use in their sessions." - Dubai Autism Center, May 2014

 Angels Centre, 2013

 Sensory Spectacle visited Angels Centre in Kampala, Uganda to help in their school.
 During our stay we ran a day of sensory activities to help inspire the parents and teachers.
 The teachers at this school are mostly parents willing to learn about children with disabilities.
 We demonstrated how we can play and learn at the same time!
 It was great fun and meant we could share our knowledge of sensory needs in a practical way.

 Sensory Spectacle gave each child a sensory sack before leaving.
 Each bag contained personalised sensory toys / equipment.
 The children keep their sacks at school so that the teacher can use something specific for a child if needed.
 The parents have the choice to take their child's sack home during the holiday period, this helps to support the child's needs every day.
 This was made possible by kind donations.